The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Modeling stochastic fluctuations around stable states

-The inference framework we present is broadly applicable to stochastic models with a single degree of freedom; however, in this work we focus on population models in which the number of individuals fluctuates around an equilibrium.
-Such dynamics are characteristic of ecological systems, where species abundances exhibit persistent and pronounced fluctuations~\cite{Lawton1999} (see Fig.\ref{fig:example_trajectory}).
-Similar population-like dynamics also appear in epidemiology and the social sciences, where agent densities show long-lasting variability\cite{Aguilar2023a,Odwyer2023universal}.
-Here, population dynamics refers to the temporal evolution of the density of agents within a given class~\cite{Aguilar2024B} (e.g., individuals of the same species or sharing a health state).
+Applications of inference to complex systems are diverse, ranging from estimating properties of the networks governing interactions—such as layers~\cite{lacasa_2018}, connections~\cite{martinez_survey_2017,scanagatta_survey_2019}, and communities~\cite{hastings_2006,peixoto_2019}—to learning previously unknown models that describe dynamics~\cite{Guimera2020,Frishman2020,gerardos2025principled,Harunari2022}.
+Here, we focus on the characterization of stationary fluctuations around stable states.
+The classic view of equilibrium fluctuations in physics describes a particle continuously attempting to return to a potential minimum after being perturbed by thermal noise~\cite{florin_1998}.
+However, many other instances of such behavior occur in nature.
+For example, similar dynamics are characteristic of ecological systems, where species abundances exhibit persistent and pronounced fluctuations around equilibrium~\cite{Lawton1999} (see Fig.~\ref{fig:example_trajectory}).
+Comparable patterns also appear in epidemiology and the social sciences, where stable states can be identified despite long-lasting variability~\cite{Aguilar2023a,Odwyer2023universal}.
+More broadly, this type of behavior characterizes much of population stationary dynamics within complex systems, understood as the temporal evolution of the density of agents within a given class~\cite{Aguilar2024B} (e.g., individuals of the same species or sharing an epidemiological state).

-These population fluctuations arise from two principal sources of stochasticity.
-Demographic noise captures random events at the individual level—birth, death, migration, predation—that introduce variability even in constant environments.
-Environmental noise reflects fluctuations in external factors that simultaneously affect all individuals, which can strongly shape system behavior~\cite{vankampen2007spp}, amplifying unpredictability across contexts ranging from ecology~\cite{Goldford2018} to epidemiology and social systems~\cite{CAI2018}.

-Consequently, population dynamics---understood broadly in the context of complex systems---are often modeled using stochastic differential equations (SDEs).Such models consist of deterministic drift terms, encoding predictable system features, together with stochastic noise terms that capture demographic and environmental variability.
-The noise is frequently state-dependent (i.e., multiplicative).
-When fitted to experimental data, these models reveal key properties, including equilibrium values and characteristic fluctuation scales, and enable predictions under perturbed conditions, providing a framework to explore the mechanisms underlying the emergence of robust macroscopic patterns across diverse environments~\cite{serGiacomi2018,grilli2020macroecological,Odwyer2023universal}.
+Fluctuations around stable states are often modeled using Markovian stochastic differential equations (SDEs).
+Such models consist of deterministic drift terms, encoding predictable system features, together with stochastic noise terms that capture temporal variability.
+When fitted to experimental data, these models reveal key properties, including equilibrium values and characteristic fluctuation scales, and enable predictions under perturbed conditions, providing a framework to explore the mechanisms underlying the emergence of robust macroscopic patterns across diverse environments~\cite{VanKampen1981,Gardiner2009,Risken1991,Frishman2020,grilli2020macroecological,Odwyer2023universal,Pasqualini2025}.